mgifford/drupal-security/src/code.rst

 `Application Security Verification Standard`_ that goes deep into details.
 The verification standard could also be used as a complete security requirement list when designing new modules for your Drupal site.
-Open-source tools such as `OWASP ZAP`_ and `Subgraph Vega`_ provide graphical user interface to perform dynamic scanning of Web sites.
-For complex Drupal sites they might have some difficulties but they can still be used as a intercepting web proxy in order to perform manual testing.
+Open-source tools such as `OWASP ZAP`_ and `Subgraph Vega`_ provide graphical user interfaces to perform dynamic scanning of Web sites.
+For complex Drupal sites they might have some difficulties but they can still be used as an intercepting web proxy in order to perform manual testing.

-There are a lot of resources available to help understand cross-site scripting (XSS) but Acquia has written a nice `introduction to XSS`_
+There are a lot of resources available to help understand Cross-Site Scripting (XSS) but Acquia has written a nice `introduction to XSS`_

 .. _Drupal handbook page: https://drupal.org/writing-secure-code
 .. _PHP Security Cheat Sheet: https://www.owasp.org/index.php/PHP_Security_Cheat_Sheet